matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 3 - Static Testing/1 Static Testing.md

 * Goal is to find defects rather than failures

 ### Static Analysis by Tools
-* Tools analyze program code (e.g. control flow and data flow) as well as generated output (e.g. html, xml)
+* Tools analyse program code (e.g. control flow and data flow) as well as generated output (e.g. html, xml)
 * Typical defects found are:
   * Referencing a variable with an undefined value
   * Inconsistent interfaces between modules and components